kevinrenskers/mixedcase.nl/content/articles/2015-05-17-research-front-end-part-1.md

 My main wishes: highly modular, everything installed via NPM.
 ES6/ES7.
 Good performance and small payload.
 Easy to understand tools with good documentation.
 As few build tool dependancies as possible.
 And last but not least: JS for everything.

+The build system should auto-reload the browser on code changes (in dev mode) and create a minified production build with a single command that can then be uploaded to something like [surge](https://surge.sh).

 I want to adopt a well documented code style, and look into tools to enforce this style.
 And finally, I really should look into testing.
 Even if I wouldn't adopt test driven development, it would be very nice to have small components that could easily be tested.
 I only have a tiny bit of experience with front-end testing tools, none of it very good.
 For me to really start to adopt this, the tools should be simple and consistent.

 In a series of blog posts I'm going to describe my adventure to find my ideal set of frameworks, libraries and tools for front-end development.
 All code will be pushed to [kevinrenskers/js-skeleton](https://github.com/kevinrenskers/js-skeleton), with a different branch for each experiment.